Introduction

 Our Black Father

-When God created Adam, He made him as a man of color–likely a black man, or at least some form of a black man.
-The Hebrew word for “Adam” refers to a reddish-black hue, which makes sense, as Adam was formed from the dust of the earth.
-All humanity traces its lineage back to him, sharing his bloodline and DNA.
+When God created Adam, He formed him as a man of color—likely black, or at least with a dark hue.
+The very name Adam connects to the Hebrew root for a reddish-black tone, which fits the truth that Adam came from the dust of the ground.
+From him, every person carries the same bloodline and DNA.

 My Father’s World